 This course examines techniques for measuring and improving productivity in public organizations.
 Current and historical public management theories will be taught and analyzed.

 This course will review the scope of public/private enterprise structures in the United States.
 Further, it will review the scope of public purchasing, public/private partnerships, privatization of public services and contracting for public services from the private sector.

 660 Public Policy and the Administrative Process (3)

 The classic confrontation between “politics” and “administration” will be examined in this course.
-The historical context of the “Good Government Movement” of the nineteenth century; the rise of the professions in public management; the issues of responsiveness and patronage will be taught and application made to current state and local government administrative practice.
-The political process and public policy making will be examined.
+The historical context of the “Good Government Movement” of the nineteenth century; the rise of the professions in public management; the issues of responsiveness and patronage will be taught and concepts will be applied to current state and local government administrative practice.
+The political process and public policy-making will be examined